KotlinFoundation/kotlinfoundation.github.io/src/pages/news/gsoc-2023-parallel-stacks/index.md

 ![Coroutine Stacks](image3.png)

-The Coroutine Stacks panel shows a graphical representation of different stack traces from different coroutines.
+The **Coroutine Stacks** panel shows a graphical representation of different stack traces from different coroutines.

-From the image above, it is clear that we have two coroutines in our application.
+From the image above, it is clear that there are two coroutines in the application.
 Their stack traces share a number of frames up until resumeWith.
 After that, the control flow of these coroutines diverges.
 The stack trace with the blue border refers to the coroutine that contains the current breakpoint.
 The frames highlighted in yellow come from libraries.
 You can hide library frames by clicking the filter button:

 ![Filter](image8.png)

-Now we can see that the stack traces of the two running coroutines only have library frames in common.
+Now you can see that the stack traces of the two running coroutines only have library frames in common.

 In the example, all coroutines are running on the same dispatcher, but you can switch the dispatcher by using the dropdown menu at the top of the panel:

 ![](image2.png)